RM-FM/liq-tag-removal/README.md

 # liq-tag-removal

 I created a script designed to remove all `liq_` tags from Azuracast media files.
 This can be useful if you previously enabled the "store tags to file" option in Azuracast's older `autocue.cue_in` implementation.
-These tags are conflict with the updated Azuracast Rolling Release, which uses Liquidsoap 2.3.x's `autocue.internal`.
+These tags conflict with the updated Azuracast Rolling Release, which uses Liquidsoap 2.3.x's `autocue.internal`.
 It also comes with a dry run feature to initially check your files without making any changes.

 >[!CAUTION]